psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 <img src="../images/pointer-thing.png" width=300>
 </center>

-In this context the idea of a reference as a sort of abstract box that provides a recipe for finding the value that the reference is "holding" sort of makes sense.
+In this context the idea of a reference as a sort of abstract box that holds an "arrow" [^2] which in turn provides a recipe for finding the value that the reference is "holding" sort of makes sense.
 But what is also clear is that this picture is most important _after_ you already understand the lower level and more concrete picture of how memory allegedly works in an actual computer.

-Of course, many languages, like Lisp and Scheme (sort of [^2]), Smalltalk, Java, Python, Swift, and Haskell have no explicit high level notion of a _reference_.
+Of course, many languages, like Lisp and Scheme (sort of [^3]), Smalltalk, Java, Python, Swift, and Haskell have no explicit high level notion of a _reference_.
 Instead these are replaced by objects or classes or other types that might be represented internally as references (or something more complicated), but this fact is not really made explicitly